-R 801 - Transport of Retail Marijuana and Retail Marijuana Product
+R 801 - Transport of Retail Marijuana, Retail Marijuana Vegetative Plants, and Retail Marijuana Product

 - A. Persons Authorized to Transport.
-The only Persons authorized to transport Retail Marijuana or Retail Marijuana Product are those licensed by the State Licensing Authority pursuant to sections 12-43.3-401 (when applicable) and 12-43.4-401, C.R.S.; including those holding Owner and Occupational Licenses.
-An individual who does not possess a current and valid Owner or Occupational License from the State Licensing Authority may not transport Retail Marijuana or Retail Marijuana Product between Licensed Premises. - B. Transport Between Licensed Premises.
+The only Persons authorized to transport Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product are those licensed by the State Licensing Authority pursuant to sections 12-43.3-401 (when applicable) and 12-43.4-401, C.R.S.; including those holding Owner and Occupational Licenses.
+An individual who does not possess a current and valid Owner or Occupational License from the State Licensing Authority may not transport Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product between Licensed Premises. - B. Transport Between Licensed Premises.

+- Retail Marijuana and Retail Marijuana Product.
 Retail Marijuana and Retail Marijuana Product shall only be transported between Licensed Premises and between Licensed Premises and a permitted off-premises storage facility.
-Licensees transporting Retail Marijuana and Retail Marijuana Product are responsible for ensuring that all Retail Marijuana and Retail Marijuana Product are secured at all times during transport. - C. Inventory Tracking System-Generated Transport Manifest Required.
-A Licensee may only transport Retail Marijuana or Retail Marijuana Product if he or she has a hard copy of an Inventory Tracking System -generated transport manifest that contains all the information required by this rule and shall be in the format prepared by the State Licensing Authority.
-A Licensee may transport Retail Marijuana or Retail Marijuana Product from an originating location to multiple destination locations so long as the transport manifest correctly reflects the specific inventory destined for specific licensed locations. - D. Motor Vehicle Required.
-Transport of Retail Marijuana and Retail Marijuana Product shall be conducted by a motor vehicle that is properly registered in the state of Colorado pursuant to motor vehicle laws, but need not be registered in the name of the Licensee. - E. Documents Required During Transport.
-Transport of Retail Marijuana or Retail Marijuana Product shall be accompanied by a copy of the originating Retail Marijuana Establishment's business license, the driver's valid Owner or Occupational License, the driver's valid motor vehicle operator's license, and all required vehicle registration information. - F. Use of Colorado Roadways.
-State law does not prohibit the transport of Retail Marijuana and Retail Marijuana Product on any public road within the state of Colorado as authorized in this rule.
-However, nothing herein authorizes a Licensee to violate specific local ordinances or resolutions enacted by any city, town, city and county, or county related to the transport of Retail Marijuana or Retail Marijuana Product. - G. Preparation of Retail Marijuana and Retail Marijuana Product for Transport - 1.
-Final Weighing and Packaging.
-A Retail Marijuana Establishment shall comply with the specific rules associated with the final weighing and packaging of Retail Marijuana and Retail Marijuana Product before such items are prepared for transport pursuant to this rule.
-The scale used to weigh product to be transported shall be certified in accordance with measurement standards established in Article 14 of Title 35, C.R.S. - 2.
-Preparation in Limited Access Area.
-Retail Marijuana and Retail Marijuana Product shall be prepared for transport in a Limited Access Area, including the packing and labeling of Shipping Containers.
+Licensees transporting Retail Marijuana and Retail Marijuana Product are responsible for ensuring that all Retail Marijuana and Retail Marijuana Product are secured at all times during transport. - 2.
+Retail Marijuana Vegetative Plants.
+Retail Marijuana Vegetative plants shall only be transported between Licensed Premises due to an approved change of location pursuant to rule R 206 Changing Location of Licensed Premises: Retail Marijuana Establishments.
+Transportation of Vegetative plants to a permitted off-premises storage facility shall not be allowed. - C. Inventory Tracking System-Generated Transport Manifest Required.
+A Licensee may only transport Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product if he or she has a hard copy of an Inventory Tracking System -generated transport manifest that contains all the information required by this rule and shall be in the format prepared by the State Licensing Authority. - Retail Marijuana and Retail Marijuana Product.
+A Licensee may transport Retail Marijuana or Retail Marijuana Product from an originating location to multiple destination locations so long as the transport manifest correctly reflects the specific inventory destined for specific licensed locations. - Retail Marijuana Vegetative Plants.
+A Licensee shall transport Retail Marijuana Vegetative plants only from the originating Licensed Premises to the destination Licensed Premises due to a change of location that has been approved by the Division. - D. Motor Vehicle Required.
+Transport of Retail Marijuana and Retail Marijuana Product shall be conducted by a motor vehicle that is properly registered in the state of Colorado pursuant to motor vehicle laws, but need not be registered in the name of the Licensee.
+Except that when a rental truck is required for transporting Medical Marijuana Vegetative plants, Colorado motor vehicle registration is not required. - E. Documents Required During Transport.
+Transport of Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product shall be accompanied by a copy of the originating Retail Marijuana Establishment's business license, the driver's valid Owner or Occupational License, the driver's valid motor vehicle operator's license, and all required vehicle registration information. - F. Use of Colorado Roadways.
+State law does not prohibit the transport of Retail Marijuana, Retail Marijuana Vegetative plants, and Retail Marijuana Product on any public road within the state of Colorado as authorized in this rule.
+However, nothing herein authorizes a Licensee to violate specific local ordinances or resolutions enacted by any city, town, city and county, or county related to the transport of Retail Marijuana, Retail Marijuana Vegetative plants, or Retail Marijuana Product. - G. Preparation of Retail Marijuana and Retail Marijuana Product for Transport